-- Visible body piercing (other than ears) shall not be allowed.
-This includes tongue piercing. - Footwear shall be worn, including socks, stockings or hose.
-Midriffs shall not be exposed. - Cleanliness of dress, body and hair is mandatory. - Headwear, including hoods, shall not be worn at school during school hours. - Sunglasses shall not be worn in the building. - Any style of clothing tending toward immodesty, poor taste, or offensive because of reference to race, sex, ethnic group, etc. shall be prohibited. - Oversized clothing, "sagging" and/or "low-riding" clothing are not acceptable.
-No tight fitting clothes are permitted. - Natural hair colors only will be permitted.
-(Example: blonde, brunette, etc.) - Any clothing or appearance styles that are deemed as a distraction by the administration will not be permitted.
+- Visible body piercing (other than ears) must be limited to small stud-style with no attachments.
+This includes tongue piercing. - Footwear shall be worn, including socks, stockings, or hose.
+Midriffs shall not be exposed. - Cleanliness of dress, body and hair is mandatory. - Headwear, including hoods, shall not be worn at school during school hours. - Sunglasses shall not be worn in the building. - Any style of clothing tending toward immodesty, costume in nature, or offensive because of reference to race, sex, ethnic group, etc. shall be prohibited. - Oversized clothing, "sagging" and/or "low-riding" clothing are not acceptable.
+No tight-fitting clothes are permitted. - Any clothing or appearance styles that are deemed as a distraction by the administration will not be permitted. - Blankets are not permitted in the school building unless stored in a backpack out of sight. - Fanny-pack style bags are not permitted.